lazarus171/FSS_Plugin_for_Brainstorm/README.md

 ## Dataset description

 The dataset consists of:
-- one subject, one acquisition run of about 4 minutes;
+- one subject, two acquisition runs (left and right stimulation) of about 4 minutes each;
 - sampling frequency: 5000 Hz;
 - subject stimulated by galvanic median nerve stimulation;
 - 63 acquisition channels;